ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of showers and thunderstorms before 1am, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around
+Partly cloudy, with a low around
          64. South wind around 13 mph, with gusts as high as 21 mph.<br></div>
    </p>
    <p>